donejs/donejs/docs/guide.md

 ## Production builds

+Now we're ready to create a production build; go ahead and kill your development server, we won't need it from here on.

-Before creating a production bundle we need to update the `package.json` to add some configuration.
+Before creating a production build we need to update the `package.json` to add some configuration.
 Add the following to your "system" section, what it does is:

 * Makes the vdom be a dependency of jquery on the server, to facilitate server side rendering.
 * Makes the vdom be ignored in the browser.